-Series III Questions (Threat Maker Typology) 1.
-Does the threat maker (subject) appear to be more: a) Traditional Predominately Behavioural Type? □ b) Traditional Predominately Cognitive Type? □ c) Mixed Type? □ d) Non-Traditional? □ 3. , NO TE: In Stage I VTRA, history of violence is a significant risk enhancer but the best predictor of future • violent behaviour is an increase or shift in Baseline.
-This may also include an individual who has become more withdrawn or quiet as opposed acting out!
+Series III Questions (Threat Maker Typology) Does the threat maker (subject) appear to be more: a) Traditional Predominately Behavioural Type? □ b) Traditional Predominately Cognitive Type? □ c) Mixed Type? □ d) Non-Traditional? □ Does the threat maker (subject) have a history of violence or threats of violence?
+If yes, what his/her past: (HTS) History of Human Target Selection NOTE: In Stage I VTRA, history of violence is a significant risk enhancer but the best predictor of futu violent behaviour is an increase or shift in Baseline.
+This may also include an individual who have become more withdrawn or quiet as opposed acting out!
 Does the threat maker (subject) have a history of depression or suicidal thinking/behaviour?
 Click here to enter text.
 Is there evidence of fluidity in his/her writings, drawings or verbalizations?
 Click here to enter text.
 Does the threat maker (subject) use drugs or alcohol?
-Is there evidence it is a risk enhancing factor in the case at hand?
+Is there evidence it is a risk enhancing fact in the case at hand?
 Click here to enter text.
-Is there a mental health diagnosis or evidence of a mental health diagnosis that may be a risk enhancing factor in the case at hand?
-Click here to enter text.
+Is there a mental health diagnosis or evidence of a mental health diagnosis that may be a rise enhancing factor in the case at hand?
+Click here to enter text. as to or